 Thomas’s years of struggle were brightened by one glorious moment, when he read the Declaration of Independence on the steps of South Church in Worcester, Mass.

 Isaiah Thomas was born in Boston on Jan.
 19, 1749 (N.S.
 Jan.
 30, 1750).
 He was apprenticed at age six to Zachariah Fowle.
-In 1770 he started the wildly radical Massachusetts Spy, a weekly newspaper described as ‘rabid, yellow and very successful.’
+In 1770 he started the wildly radical Massachusetts Spy, a weekly newspaper described as “rabid, yellow and very successful.”
 His high-minded motto of “Open to all parties, but influenced by none,” described an impartiality he couldn’t sustain.
-Soon the Spy supported the cause of American liberty.
-It quickly got under Loyalist skin.
+Soon the Spy supported the cause of American liberty and it quickly got under Loyalist skin.

-Gov. Thomas Hutchinson ordered the attorney general to prosecute Isaiah Thomas, but the grand jury found no cause for indictment.
+Massachusetts Gov. Thomas Hutchinson ordered the attorney general to prosecute Thomas.
+But the grand jury found no cause for indictment.

-By April 1775, it was obvious armed conflict was inevitable.
-He learned General Gage planned to seize his press and arrest him for treason.
-On April 16, 1775, two days before the Battle of Lexington, Isaiah Thomas fled Boston.
-He hurriedly packed his press, his fonts of type and his scarce paper and got ready to flee.
 The next night, he smuggled his equipment out of Boston with the help of Gen. Joseph Warren and Col. Timothy Bigelow.
-They ferried him across the Charles River to Charlestown in the dead of night, and he made his way to Worcester.
-Two days later, he fought in the Battles of Lexington and Concord – then published the first report of the skirmish and sent post riders through the colonies to spread the word.
+They ferried him across the Charles River to Charlestown in the dead of night.
+He then packed his press and his supplies to Worcester.
+Two days later, he fought as a minuteman — “engages in the fight,” writes his grandson, without specifying.
+He at least watched the skirmishes and then published the first eyewitness account of them.
+Post riders rode throughout the colonies with his report to spread the word.

-The outbreak of the Revolution was less drama and more a grind for Thomas.
+But for Thomas, the American Revolution proved less drama and more a grind.
 He had little money.
 His two apprentices slept on printers’ rags in a garret.
-All three frequently dined on bread and m ilk in the printer’s office.
+All three frequently dined on bread and milk in the printer’s office.

 The King’s arms on the courthouse were burned to ashes.
 The sign was taken off the King’s Arms tavern, and the townsfolk celebrated inside with 21 patriotic toasts.
 They gave full vent to their patriotic feelings and were surprised to find the next morning that a dozen of them had joined the Continental Army – including Isaiah Thomas’s apprentice.
 Thomas got him excused on the grounds he was less than 16 years old.